What is I-TICK?

 - Important!
 Place all ticks found in one day in 1 vial, no matter how many or what type – one vial/day.
 OR if ticks are collected at a completely different location or county, please use a separate vial.

-- Please hold onto the kits in a safe place (avoid direct sunlight or high temperatures) until we are able to accept mail.
+- Please hold onto the kits in a safe place (avoid direct sunlight or high temperatures).

 Download I-Tick Info pdf